 No!
-You will see many reviews, customer feedback, and get incited to pay the fee and have the Activation Lock removed in a day or two.
-But this can lead to serious consequences.
+You will see many reviews, customer feedback and get incited to pay the fee and have the Activation Lock removed in a day or two.
+But this can lead to severe consequences.
 Your device may stop getting updates and even fail to go past Activation Lock again after a reset/erase.
 Overall, it is not at all recommended to follow this route.
 Even if the website looks genuine and has words like official, trusted, oldest, guaranteed, etc.

 This is how you can bypass Activation Lock.
 This article was focused on the iPhone and iPad.
 However, the same works for Mac and Apple Watch as well.
 I hope this guide helped you.